A Global Network

 Sunrise Bus Tour of Rome &

 Our first survivor spotlights feature the three recipients of the 2019 IGCS Distinguished Advocacy Award.

 Houston, Texas, USA

 “The year was 1992, when a simple slip and fall on a flight sent me to the Emergency Room.
 During the exam, the doctor proceeded to ask if I had ever had a mammogram; I said, ‘No.’ He explained that at 41, I should have had a baseline test.
-I asked why, and he said that mammograms can detect breast cancer in its early stages.
-My initial response was, ‘But I’m Latina.
-We Latinas get cervical cancer; breast cancer is a white woman’s disease.’
-The fact that I only saw white women on TV discussing breast cancer led me to believe that this type of cancer would not strike Latinas.”
+I asked why, and he said that mammograms can detect breast cancer in its early stages.”
 Read more of Venus’ story.

 “In 2004, when I was 30 years old, I was diagnosed with ovarian cancer (Mucinous, Stage Ia) and treated with surgery and chemotherapy.
-At the time, I knew nothing about ovarian cancer, my son was only 2 years old, and I felt anxiety every day.
 While dealing with the diagnosis and such uneasy feelings, I was supported and encouraged most by other ovarian cancer patients I met online.”
 Read more of Miho’s story.